Peter Murrell: Embezzlement

+Operation Branchform

 In 2021, Police Scotland launched an investigation, codenamed Operation Branchform, into possible fundraising fraud in the Scottish National Party after £660,000 raised to campaign for a second independence referendum could not be accounted for.
 Between 2018 and 2022, Murrell made several loans to the party, including one of over £100,000 in 2021, that were not properly reported to the Electoral Commission.
 The stated reason for the £100,000 loan was to assist with the party's cash-flow after the Scottish Parliament election in May 2021, although by April 2023 the majority of the loan had not been repaid, with £60,000 still outstanding.
 Early in 2023, there were calls for Murrell to stand down because of the investigation into the loan he had made to the party.

 On 5 April 2023, Murrell was arrested by police in connection with Operation Branchform.
 Police Scotland said they were searching a number of addresses, and police were seen at the SNP headquarters in Edinburgh and at the home of Murrell and Sturgeon in Glasgow.
 He was later released without charge, pending further investigation.
-As part of the investigation, a Niesmann + Bischoff motorhome was seized by police from Murrell's mother's home near Dunfermline.
+As part of the investigation, the motorhome Murrell had illicitly purchased was seized from his mother's home near Dunfermline.
 Murrell later resigned his membership of the SNP.

+Arrest and prosecution

 On 18 April 2024, Murrell was re-arrested in connection with the investigation.
 Later that day, Murrell was formally charged with embezzlement of funds from the SNP.
 Murrell appeared in court for the first time on 20 March 2025 charged with embezzlement.
 He did not enter a plea.
 He was released on bail pending his trial.
+Murrell faced eight charges of embezzling a total of £459,000 from 2010 to 2023, including using party funds to illicitly buy a £124,550 campervan and other vehicles for his personal use, as well as separately buying luxury goods, cosmetics and jewellery.

 In July 2025 it was reported that the Scottish Legal Aid Board (SLAB) had approved an application by Murrell's lawyers for solemn legal aid.
 SLAB's decision prompted speculation as to Murrell's financial situation, and whether legal aid would be terminated if the SNP repaid the £60,000 still outstanding of his 2021 loan to the party.
-Former SNP MP and King's Counsel Joanna Cherry criticised the decision to award Murrell legal aid, saying on Twitter, "When I think of all the working class people I've represented over the years who have not qualified for legal aid or who have barely qualified with a big contribution required from their personal funds, I find this absolutely astonishing."
-Cherry further questioned why details of the allegations against Murrell had not been published, fourteen weeks after his initial charge: "I can't understand the delay in indicting Peter Murrell.
-It's way past time the detail of the charges against him were in the public domain...
-I'm interested in these details as the funds in question were raised from ordinary decent people who deserve to know what is alleged to have happened to their donations."
+Former SNP MP and King's Counsel Joanna Cherry criticised the decision to award Murrell legal aid, saying that she had represented people of lesser means who did not receive or received little legal aid.
+She questioned why details of the allegations against Murrell had not been published, fourteen weeks after his initial charge: "I'm interested in these details as the funds in question were raised from ordinary decent people who deserve to know what is alleged to have happened to their donations."
 Prosecution expenses for the case were reported to have more than doubled from £206,000 in February to £460,000 in July 2025.